mMerlin/fesTest/notes.md

 ### Environment
 Fedora 24
 x86_64
-Version 0.9.2 (b8d2d5970658f0bed09c661c9
+Fritzing Version 0.9.2 (b8d2d5970658f0bed09c661c9

-Have not upgraded to 0.9.3, since trying to stay with what is provided in the Fedora repos.
+I have not upgraded to 0.9.3, since trying to stay with what is provided in the Fedora repos.

 ### defs and use
 I've been explore Fritzing and creating new parts.
 Been learning, finding, and working around either actual bugs or simple lack of knowledge.
 This one looks worth reporting.